ec-europa/europa-component-library/src/eds/foundations/README.md

 - From ECL monorepo: `pnpm build:eds`.
 - Standalone: `npm install` then `npm run build`.

+## Token export (`tokens.json`)

+`tokens.json`, at the root of this package, is a JSON export of every primitive and semantic token map, for designers to browse without reading Sass.
+Regenerate it after touching any token map:

+- From ECL monorepo: `pnpm --filter @ecl/eds-foundations run export:tokens`.
+- Standalone: `npm run export:tokens`.

+It's auto-generated — don't hand-edit it, and don't commit it stale.

+`scripts/tokens-manifest.scss` is the single source of truth for what's
+included: a `$tokens` map listing each Sass map to export, nested the same way it should appear in the JSON. `scripts/export-tokens.js` walks that map generically (maps, lists, colors, numbers, strings, booleans) via a Sass custom function, so it never needs to change when a token map is added, removed, or renamed — only the manifest does.

 ## Dark mode

 Defaults to `prefers-color-scheme: dark`.
 Force a mode regardless of the OS